simonpenel/gtdrift_template/pipeline/scripts/analyses/verif/README.md

-## Run the domain analysis on protein data
+## Run the domains analysis on protein data

 `uv run snakemake -s ../utils/process_stats_domain.smk  --jobs 1`

-## Run the zf analysis on protein data
+## Run the  analysis of the ZF domain on protein data

 `uv run snakemake -s ../utils/process_zincfinger.smk  --jobs 1`

-## Run the zf analysis on the dna sequence  coding for the protein data
+## Run the analysis of the ZF domain on the dna sequence  coding for the protein data

 `uv run snakemake -s ../utils/process_zincfinger_dna.smk  --jobs 1`

+## Run the Tyrosine analysis of the SET domain

+`uv run snakemake -s ../utils/process_SET_tyrosines.smk  --jobs 1`